MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 1. On the **Review + create** tab of the **Create a host pool** blade, select **Create**.

    > **Note**: Wait for the deployment to complete.
 This might take about 10 minutes.

-   >
-   > **Note** If the deployment fails due to the quota limit being reached, perform the steps spelled out in the first lab to automatically request quota increase of the Standard D2sv3 limit to 30.
+   > **Note**: If the deployment fails due to the quota limit being reached, perform the steps spelled out in the first lab to automatically request quota increase of the Standard D2sv3 limit to 30.

    > **Note**: Following deployment of hosts based on custom images, you should consider running the Virtual Desktop Optimization Tool, available from [its GitHub repository](https://github.com/The-Virtual-Desktop-Team/).

 ### Exercise 2: Stop and deallocate Azure VMs provisioned in the lab